David Kettlewell…the Renaissance Man Of Chromatic Harmonica

 David Kettlewell has been a prolific producer of innovative concepts since his entry to the world of chromatic harmonica in 2012.

 Said Nacci, “David’s technical method for the instrument, as defined in his book and videos, set the pattern for the coming century of music.
-His frictionless mouthpiece will change the instrument for the better in the same way the pianoforte replaced harpsichord or the chin reset of Yehudi Menuhin changed violin, making it easier to play the instrument and opening new styles of.
+His Kettlewell Frictionless Mouthpiece will change the instrument for the better in the same way the pianoforte replaced harpsichord or the shoulder rest of Yehudi Menuhin changed violin, making it easier to play the instrument and opening new styles of.
 His ideas are bringing change to the chromatic harmonica world.
 I feel he’s one of the finest musicians in the world today with an understanding of music and sound which is extraordinary, truly extraordinary.”

 That Kettlewell has made his mark is not in question…his website MASTERSOFHARMONICA.COM is the top ranked by Google under the search words Chromatic Harmonica, of the 10 Facebook groups he’s created on chromatic harmonica, Facebook ranks 7 in the top 10 in the world, and Kettlewell’s LOVE OF CHROMATIC HARMONICA Facebook Group is the top ranked in the world by Facebook.
 On Youtube his videos represent about 13% of the top 40 videos, and his videos dominate that venue as well.

 Kettlewell has not spoken much about his work, or responded to his critics.
 He has granted few interviews and is an intensely private man.
-He has been called eccentric…in the extreme.
+He has been called eccentric.

 And yet there is a part of him which reaches out to others in a very personal way.
 It is not uncommon for him to gift his harmonicas to talented players, or to call his Facebook friends to learn of their progress on the instrument.